Recurring Events

 What customizations can you do?

-2. To delete unnecessary elements (e.g., the 'yearly' repeat type and all related inputs)
+2. Delete unnecessary elements (e.g., the "yearly" repeat type)

-3. To set some default values for inputs (e.g., you need all series to be created with 'no end date'.
-Then, you make the 'no end date' option checked and hide the whole block for specifying the recurrence end.
+3. Set some default values for inputs (e.g., you need all series to be created with "no end date")

 </select>